mahmudie/SQL-notes/SQL-Aggregate-functions-clauses.md

 HAVING condition -- Having used to filter the result of the GROUP BY clause
 ````
 #### Example
 In the following example, the query will display only those job_titles with over 650000 bonus in total.
 Please see the [result](./SQL-Aggregate-functions-clauses.md#result-1) of first example of GROUP BY above.
 Then compare the new result after applying HAVING.
+Find out which of the job titles are excluded.
 ```` sql
 SELECT
     Job_title,